“KPIs don’t work for our business!” Does this statement sound familiar to you?

-I’ve created a new indicator, clicked “Indicator formula” button next to the “Value” field.
-In the “Formula editor” I’ve entered the formula for this indicator:
+I’ve created a new indicator, clicked the “Indicator formula” button next to the “Value” field.
+In the “Formula editor,” I’ve entered the formula for this indicator:

 Benchmarking with Metrics

-- An example: we can compare “a total cost to gain a new customer” with historic data to update company’s marketing strategy and choose a more cost-effective marketing approach.
+- An example: we can compare “a total cost to gain a new customer” with historical data to update a company’s marketing strategy and choose a more cost-effective marketing approach.

 What is a KPI?
 Why isn’t any Metric a KPI?

 KPI is a metric (it doesn’t imply that any metric is a KPI).
 KPI stands for Key Performance Indicator.
 These three words define the function of a KPI:

 - Indicator.
 It should show the number.
-For example: “How good our customers are engaged” is not really an indicator; in opposite, “Average customer engagement score according to the monthly survey” is an indicator.
+For example: “How good our customers are engaged” is not really an indicator; “Average customer engagement score according to the monthly survey” is an indicator.

 - Performance.
 It should be connected to a performance.
 “The number of computers in an office per employee” is a metric, but it is not really connected to the ultimate business performance.
-If you will double the number of computers you don’t expect your profits to be increased.
+If you double the number of computers, you don’t expect your profits to be increased.